yutclubza/YutClubZa/Helium-Wiki.md

 ### Helium Desktop app not recognizing your device
 Try a different USB port and different USB cable with your computer.
 Also, disable Kies or HTC Sync software.
 If that doesn't help, try installing Android File Transfer.

+# Common Helium On-Device App Issues and Solutions

+### Restoring from a cloud location gives an error and "sends a log to ClockworkMod"
+Try logging out then back into the cloud service inside of Helium.
+To do this, long press the service in the restore and sync side of the app, then logout when the popup appears.
+After this, go to the backup side of the app and choose ONE app to backup with the cloud service as the destination.
+Let the backup complete totally then try again.

+### App is asking for a "desktop password" (non-Sony device).
+More than likely your device is encrypted, which is what would cause Helium to throw this error.
+Helium does support encrypted devices.
+With an encrypted device, it is necessary to put your encryption PIN or password into Helium.
+To do this, go into the settings menu of the app and then click on device encryption password.
+In the box that pops up, enter your encryption PIN or password.
+Then, try your backup again.

+### Helium ceases to recognize backups
+There are a few reasons for this, listed below;

+* You manually moved the Carbon backup folder that is located at the root of your device storage.
+The app stops recognizing backups that are manually moved, as it's an unsupported scenario.
+There is no workaround or fix for your issue as it is unsupported.
+In the future, make backups to your PC using the PC Download feature.
+To backup to your PC, use the PC Download feature found in the settings menu of the app on your device.
+This will launch a server that you can connect to via a browser on your PC provided that your PC and device are on the same network that you own or control.
+Upon launching the server, it will give you an IP address that you put into the address bar of the browser on your PC.

+* You saved to internal storage than flashed a new ROM onto your device.
+It is **_never_** advisable to trust internal storage during a flashing session to a new ROM.
+Always make an off-device backup using PC Download or a cloud location.
+There is no supported solution to restore backups made to internal storage then flashed over.
+You can research ADB backup and restore to see if that helps you.

+* You made a backup to a removable SD card.
+Again, not advisable as mounting then re-mounting a physical card between devices is problematic for backups.
+Use PC Download, a cloud destination or device-to-device sync.